iterative/dvc.org/content/docs/command-reference/data/status.md

 # data status

-Show changes in data tracked by DVC between the last commit, the dvcfiles and the workspace.
+Show changes in data tracked by DVC between the last Git commit, the metafiles and the workspace.

 ## Synopsis